 Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
-Thank you to the minister. (interpretation) I have been informed that the Ilinnarvimmi Inuusilirigjiit at the Nasivik School in Pond Inlet has been vacant for almost four years, while the same position at the Ulaajuk Elementary School have been filled on a yearly casual basis with no indeterminate hire.
-Can the minister provide an update on what steps has been taken to ensure that the schools in Pond Inlet have the positions of Ilinniarvimmi Inuusilirijiit filled on a permanent basis?
+Thank you, minister. (interpretation) Mr. Speaker, I have been informed that the ilinniarvimmi inuusilirijiit position at the Nasivvik School in Pond Inlet has been vacant for almost four years, while the same position at the Ulaajuk Elementary School has been filled on a yearly casual basis with no indeterminate hire.

+Can the minister provide an update on what steps have been taken to ensure that the schools in Pond Inlet have the positions of ilinniarvimmi inuusilirijiit filled on a permanent basis?
 Thank you, Mr. Speaker.